-Objective 2.1 Continuously follow and exceed District's Regulatory requirements under: EPA, NPDES, SRWCB, BAAQMD and other agencies.
+Objective 2.1 Continuously follow and exceed District's Regulatory requirements under: EPA, NPDES, SWRCB, BAAQMD and other agencies.

-Objective 2.2 Understanding the future impacts of regulatory requirements, potential new discharge limits and timelines for implementation of solutions.
+Objective 2.2 Understanding the future impacts of regulatory requirements, the renewal of the NPDES permit, potential new discharge limits and timelines for implementation of solutions.